1973 Miami Dolphins season: Season summary

-Miami’s “No Name Defense” continued to dominate their opponents.
+Miami's "No Name Defense" continued to dominate their opponents.
 Future Hall of Fame linebacker Nick Buoniconti recovered three fumbles and returned one for a touchdown.
 Safety Dick Anderson led the team with eight interceptions, which he returned for 163 yards and two touchdowns.
 And safety Jake Scott, the previous season's Super Bowl MVP, had four interceptions and 71 return yards.
-The Dolphins were still using their “53” defense devised at the beginning of the 1972 season, where Bob Matheson (#53) would be brought in as a fourth linebacker in a 3–4 defense, with Manny Fernandez at nose tackle.
+The Dolphins were still using their "53" defense devised at the beginning of the 1972 season, where Bob Matheson (#53) would be brought in as a fourth linebacker in a 3–4 defense, with Manny Fernandez at nose tackle.
 Matheson could either rush the quarterback or drop back into coverage.

-In 2007, ESPN.com ranked the 1973 Dolphins as the eight-greatest defense in NFL history, noting that the team “held 11 opponents to 14 points or less, setting a record by allowing just 150 points in a 14-game season”.
-Defensive end Bill Stanfill set a Dolphins’ sack record that still stands, with 18.5.
+In 2007, ESPN.com ranked the 1973 Dolphins as the eight-greatest defense in NFL history, noting that the team "held 11 opponents to 14 points or less, setting a record by allowing just 150 points in a 14-game season".
+Defensive end Bill Stanfill set a Dolphins' sack record that still stands, with 18.5.
 In the playoffs and Super Bowl, they allowed only 33 points against Cincinnati, Oakland and Minnesota.
 Stanfill, Manny Fernandez, Hall of Fame middle linebacker Nick Buoniconti, and safeties Dick Anderson (AP Defensive Player of the Year) and Jake Scott were all named to the 1973 All-Pro team.
 They also held record-breaking rusher O. J. Simpson to his lowest total yardage of the season, a mere 55 yards in Week Six.

+To date, the 1973 Miami Dolphins remain one of two teams (the 2019 Baltimore Ravens being the other) in NFL history with 12 players on their roster to be selected for the Pro Bowl.